MetaMask/metamask-docs/snaps/reference/permissions.md

 ```

 :::note
-The global `ethereum` API in Snaps has fewer capabilities than `window.ethereum` for dapps.
+The `ethereum` global available to Snaps has fewer capabilities than `window.ethereum` for dapps.
-You can only use it to make read requests from the RPC provider, not to write to the blockchain or initiate transactions.
-You can also use it to connect to Ethereum accounts with `eth_requestAccounts` and then use `personal_sign` with
-those connected accounts.
+See the [list of methods](../concepts/apis.md#metamask-json-rpc-api) not available to Snaps.
 :::

 ### endowment:page-home